CrazyWearsPJs/UCRcareer/README.md

 # Running the application

-Start the VM do the following
+Start the VM and do the following
 ```bash
 cd /vagrant
 mongod --host 10.0.2.15 --port 8081